ioccc-src/winner/1992/nathan/README.md

 take the contest into unexpected territory.

-### Historical notes from the judges about this entry
+### Historical notes from the judges about this entry:

 The US International Traffic in Arms Regulations controls certain exportations going out of the United States.
 The U.S.  Munitions List gives the specific